 Chloë served as a juror in FOFA’s 2008 Young Artists’ competition.
 FOFA stands for the Friends of Oaxacan Folk Art.

 Few countries in the world offer such a rich and varied cultural heritage as Mexico.
 Before the Spanish Conquest of 1519, numerous civilisations rose and fell.
 Their great cities were peopled by muralists, sculptors in stone, ceramic artists, feather- and gold-workers, jewellers, weavers, and painters of sacred books.

-Chloë Sayer will display items from her collection.
+Chloë will be displaying items from her collection during her talk.